PrivSec-Law/privseclaw.info/content/aboutme/whoiam.md

 ## A Digital Privacy Enthusiast and a Lawyer in Training

 Welcome!
 I am Luke Arbuthnot and I'm glad that you have come across my website.
 I am currently a law student pursuing a LLM in Technology Law and Innovation at the Rijksuniversiteit Groningen in the Netherlands.
-This website serves as my personal webpage and hosts my blog Privacy, Security and the Law which for which I periodically write posts.
+This website serves as my personal webpage and hosts my blog Privacy, Security and the Law, for which I periodically write posts.

 ## Privacy, Security and the Law